-The term 'industrial revolution' was used to describe the period by the 1830s, but modern historians increasingly call this period the 'first industrial revolution', characterised by developments in textiles, iron and steam led by Britain, to differentiate it from a 'second' revolution of the 1850s onwards, characterised by steel, electrics and automobiles led by the US and Germany.
+The term 'industrial revolution' was used to describe the period by the 1830s, but modern historians increasingly call this period the 'first industrial revolution', characterized by developments in textiles, iron and steam led by Britain, to differentiate it from a 'second' revolution of the 1850s onwards, characterised by steel, electrics and automobiles led by the US and Germany.

 What Changed – Industrially and Economically:

 - The invention of steam power, which was used to power factories and transport and allowed for deeper mining.
+More on steam.

 - Improvement of iron making techniques allowing for vastly higher production levels.
+More on Iron.

 - The textile industry was transformed by new machines – such as the Spinning Jenny - and factories, again allowing for much higher production at a lower cost.

 - Better machine tools allowed for more and better machines.

 - Creation of new and quicker transport networks thanks to first canals and then railways.